 - Immunization helps protect you and your family from serious ailments

 - Immunization helps reduce the spread of the disease

-- Immunization helps prevent you from hospitalization for life-threatening diseases
+- Immunization helps prevent you and the baby from hospitalization for life-threatening diseases

 Polio, Hepatitis A, Hepatitis B, Flu (influenza), Rotavirus, Chickenpox, Measles, mumps and rubella, Diphtheria, tetanus and pertussis (whooping cough), Hib disease (Haemophilus influenzae Type B), Human papillomavirus (HPV), Bacterial meningitis, Pneumococcal disease.

-Neonatal jaundice or newborn jaundice is a common condition that affects close to 60% newborns born full term and about 80% of premature babies.
+Neonatal jaundice or newborn jaundice is a common condition that affects close to 60% of the newborns born full term and about 80% of the premature babies.